astrowonk/TwitterWordle/README.md

 I can't decide if this is the coolest way to "solve" wordle or the dumbest.
 Obviously it's sort of cheating, but it's cheating with statistics in a neat way.
 I think it's pretty cool it works.

 Storing tweets is [complicated](https://developer.twitter.com/en/developer-terms/agreement-and-policy), so best to [download the data from kaggle](https://www.kaggle.com/benhamner/wordle-tweets), I'm not hosting any tweets here.
+I have a helper function that uses [searchtweets](https://pypi.org/project/searchtweets-v2/) to download, if you have a Developer account and API keys.

 Major differences from above Kaggle notebook: